 Author: Nem - Nemanja Sambaher

-Nem is a published author with a strong science background with some of his papers appearing in journals like Neuroscience, Scandinavian Journal of Medicine and Science in Sports and Journal of Strength and Conditioning Research.
-He's also been featured for online publications like Stack.com, Running Room, Applied Physiology, Nutrition, and Metabolism, etc.
+Nem is a published author with a strong science background.
+His work has been featured in scientific journals like Neuroscience, Scandinavian Journal of Medicine and Science in Sports and Journal of Strength and Conditioning Research.
+As a writer, Nem contributed for online publications like Stack.com, Running Room and Applied Physiology, Nutrition and Metabolism.

 Having experience in a clinical setting, corporate environment, fitness industry and as a university researcher, Nem offers a unique approach to health and fitness.
 As a kinesiologist and a personal trainer, Nem helps people improve the way they move, look and feel.
 His exercise and nutrition coaching has allowed his clients to gain strength and muscle, lose body fat, eliminate pain and improve physical performance and health.

 His clinical work includes electrocardiogram testing, phlebotomy, lung function assessment, movement and gait analysis.
 Using exercise as a therapeutic modality he has prescribed and carried out rehabilitation programs for patients with various injuries and chronic diseases like heart disease, diabetes, Parkinson’s disease, Alzheimer’s disease, rheumatoid arthritis, cancer survivors and many others.

 Most recently to further improve the client experience and enhance results, he has introduced a TO Kinesiology mobile app.
 This not only allows Nem to take on clients from all over the world, but also allows current clients to have 24/7 access to their TO Kinesiology trainer along with a full video exercise library, nutrition coaching tools, and progress tracking software.